About Us

 Board member since 2022

-Hayley Fleming is a commercial fisherman and mother of one.
+Hayley is a commercial fisherman and mother of one.
 She splits her year living in Palmer in the winters and Cordova in the summers.
 Her main hobbies are cooking, reading, hunting, and foraging.
 Her love of the outdoors was nurtured by summers spent fishing with her dad and days at Cordova summer camps.
 Additionally, she works seasonally at the Prince William Sound Science Center as an outreach specialist in the education department.

 Danielle Lundli, Treasurer